3DCoded/Happy-Hare/Macro-Customization.md

 Then "MY\_MACRO" will be called when the print state changes.
 The "MY\_MACRO" will be passed exactly the same parameters as the original callback macro `_MMU_PRINT_STATE_CHANGED` and wil be called after the default handling.
 In this way, although `mmu_state.cfg` is read-only, you have extended the original functionality with a macro you control.

 > [!NOTE]
 > Because the settings in `mmu_macro_vars.cfg` are yours, they will be retained on upgrade.
 This allow the default logic to be enhanced without effecting your custom additions.
-This is therefore the recommended method of enhancing functionality.
+This is therefore the recommended method of adding functionality.

 This extension methodology works for many macros called by Happy Hare, including:
 ```